 Meet Driver Sam Widger

-It was a slow and steady climb for Sam Widger to establish himself as one of the Top Ten drivers on the
+It was a slow and steady climb for Sam Widger to establish himself as one of the Top Ten drivers on the Chicago circuit and 43-year-old native of Canton, Illinois will always appreciate those who gave him his chance to succeed.

 Many drivers make their choices in a race based on what horse has the best chance to win however Sam very often doesn’t lean that way.
 He’ll get off a horse with perhaps a better shot and instead opt for another for “loyalty reasons.”